City of Wakefield: Sports

 The city district is home to three professional rugby league clubs, the Wakefield Trinity, Castleford Tigers who both play in the Super League and Featherstone Rovers who play in the Kingstone Press Championship.
 All three have had periods of success.
 The city also has several amateur rugby league clubs including Featherstone Lions and Normanton Knights.
 Current England rugby league internationals from the area include; Tom Briscoe, Rob Burrow, Zak Hardaker, and Brett Ferres.
-The district is also home to three clubs in the Northern Premier League: Frickley Athletic F.C. at South Elmsall, Ossett United and Pontefract Collieries.
+The district is also home to two clubs in the Northern Premier League: Ossett United and Pontefract Collieries.

-The district has a strong heritage of cricket with former Yorkshire and England captain Geoffrey Boycott born in Fitzwilliam and current Yorkshire and England cricketer Tim Bresnan from Pontefract.
+The district has a strong heritage of cricket with former Yorkshire and England captain Geoffrey Boycott born in Fitzwilliam and former Yorkshire and England cricketer Tim Bresnan from Pontefract.

 Pontefract Racecourse in Pontefract, is the longest continuous horse racing circuit in Europe at 2 mi 125 yd.

+Culture

+The ruins of Sandal Castle and its visitor centre are open to the public, overlooking the Pugneys Country Park.
+The National Coal Mining Museum for England (an Anchor Point of ERIH, The European Route of Industrial Heritage), the Yorkshire Sculpture Park and Nostell Priory are within the Wakefield metropolitan area, as is Walton Hall, a Georgian mansion set in what was the world's first nature reserve, created by the explorer Charles Waterton; the house is now a proposed UNESCO World Heritage Site.
+Sir David Attenborough has stated that "Walton Hall is an extremely important site in the history of nature conservation worldwide.
+It is, arguably, the first tract of land anywhere in modern times to be protected, guarded and maintained as a nature reserve."

+Two children's nursery rhymes with Wakefield connections are "Here We Go Round the Mulberry Bush" which may have been sung by women inmates at Wakefield prison. and "The Grand Old Duke of York" which may allude to the Battle of Wakefield in 1460, referring to Richard Plantagenet, the 3rd Duke of York.
+The lyrics of the popular hymn "Onward Christian Soldiers" were written at St Peter's Church in nearby Horbury.